jeffreyong15/Counsel.NLP/README.md

 ## Testbed Setup

-We manually crafted **61 evaluation questions** representing real-world advising needs.
+We manually generated **61 evaluation questions** representing real-world advising needs.
 Each was tested against our chatbot for:
 - **BERTScore F1**
 - **Answer Presence**
 - **Answer Consistency**